 Read on to learn about William and Jones’ life and career.
 Warning: This post includes spoilers on the show.

 1. ‘The Pool’ Included a Scene Where William Is Stopped Because of the Color of His Skin

 The fourth episode of This Is Us dealt heavily on race.
 Titled “The Pool,” we saw the Pearsons take their children to a public pool, where young Randall comes to terms with being a black child in a white family.
 In the present, William ran into trouble because he is stopped by a private security guard in Randall’s predominantly white neighborhood.

-“It sets forth a story which you think it’s one thing — of Randall and William coming to terms with two very different backgrounds and viewpoints — and by the time you get to the end of the episode… it’s a very emotional ending between William and Randall,” creator Dan Fogelman told Entertainment Weekly.
+“It sets forth a story which you think it’s one thing — of Randall and William coming to terms with two very different backgrounds and viewpoints — and by the time you get to the end of the episode… it’s a very emotional ending between William and Randall,” creator Dan Fogelman told Entertainment Weekly of that episode.

-Fogelman said that the audience will see Randall being defensive over how he is raising his children in this upscale neighborhood and learn why he’s chosen to bring them up this way.
+Fogelman said that the audience sees in the episode Randall being defensive over how he is raising his children in this upscale neighborhood.
+We learned why he’s chosen to bring them up this way.